fionalzx/UCB_BioE140L_TmCalculator/README.md

 CT denotes for the total oligonucleotide strand concentration:
 - CT = [DNA·primer]/([DNA])([primer]).
-Assuming there are excessive primers;
-- CT ≈ 1/[primer].
+- Assuming there are excessive primers: CT ≈ 1/[primer].

 Finally, we can apply salt adjustion to Tm for Na+ concentration based on Nakano et al.(1999).